 The following table presents the evolution of the 1st rank guaranteed debt over the last three years.
-On 31 December 2022, the outstanding first rank guaranteed debt amounted to EUR 8,640.43 million38, implying an increase of EUR 34.9 million (sign of stabilization of this debt).
+On 31 December 2023, the outstanding first rank guaranteed debt amounted to EUR 9,195.39 million36.

-Evolution of the guaranteed debt (1st rank) until December 31st, 2016 to 202239 (in EUR thousand)
+Evolution of the guaranteed debt (1st rank) until December 31st, 2017 to 202337 (in EUR thousand)

 Note that the Issuer has also provided a guarantee in second rank for certain indebtedness.
 This concerns primarily guarantees under the economic expansion laws and performance guarantees, where the guarantee from the Issuer will only be called upon if a loss remains after enforcing the first ranking guarantee or security interest.
 A typical example are guarantees in the context of social mortgages allowing borrowers who do not have sufficient personal funds to obtain a loan to acquire a house.
 In this context, the Issuer undertakes to intervene in the loss incurred by the lending organization for the part of the loan exceeding 70% of the current value of the house.
 The payment of the Issuer will only come for the loss remaining after realization of the mortgage.
-The aggregate amount of debt guaranteed in second rank by the Issuer amounted to EUR 933,372 million40 on 31 December 2022.
+The aggregate amount of debt guaranteed in second rank by the Issuer amounted to EUR 933,372 million38 on 31 December 2022.